Newcastle is the second biggest city in NSW and, by 2036, its city centre is expected to accommodate an additional 10,000 jobs and 6,000 homes.

 The NSW Government has made a number of announcements related to the strategy, including:

-- state and federal government funding towards the relocation of University of Newcastle city campus, law and business faculties to Civic
+- state and federal government funding towards the relocation of University of Newcastle city campus, law and business faculties to Civic, and

 The community’s involvement in the development of the strategy